Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/06-usage-tests.rst

 This MUST result in 40 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests with Access_Type Controlled; the same again for Access_Type Open; and 20 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests with Access_Type Free_To_Read.

+E.5.3 Investigations Independent of Requests
+""""""""""""""""""""""""""""""""""""""""""""

+These audit tests applies where Investigations can be reported independently of Requests.
+If all Investigations have a matching Request, auditors MUST note this in the audit report.
+This does not require an exemption from the COUNTER Project Director.

+The tests mimic those defined above, but the auditor MUST undertake a separate Investigation activity for each audit test, resulting in a doubling of the Total_Item_Investigation counts.

-E.6.2 Year of Publication
+E.6.3 Year of Publication
 """""""""""""""""""""""""

 Year of publication (YOP) is useful in evaluating usage of archive content for Data_Types that can be published serially, namely:

-* Article
-* Conference_Item
-* Conference
-* Journal
+* Conference/Conference_Item
-* News_Item
+* Journal/Article
-* Newspaper_or_Newsletter
+* Newspaper_or_Newsletter/News_Item

 The auditor MUST confirm the YOP of items covered in other audit tests described above, with appropriate and proportionate spot checks covering a minimum of 20% of all items tested from the relevant Data_Types.
+If an Item Report is provided the YOP checks should occur in that COUNTER Report, otherwise the aggregated counts in the Title Report should be used (i.e. to ensure that YOPs of tested items appear in the Title Report, without any other YOPs).

 If the YOP appearing in the COUNTER Reports is different from that of the item for more than 10% of the checked items, the auditor must expand their spot checks to cover at least 40% of tested items.
 If 10% or more of the items have a different YOP from that in the COUNTER Reports, the report provider has failed the YOP audit test.
 To use the example of audit tests under Option 1 above: